 In compliance with the approved groundwater monitoring plan, the Town of Oliver has seven groundwater wells down gradient of the Fairview area.
-Referring to Figure 2-2, MW 1 to 3 are located south of the Town's effluent storage site in an area used for infiltration in the mid-1990s.
-With infiltration of effluent in the vicinity of these wells being discontinued in the mid-1990s, the Town does not sample or measure groundwater elevations MW 1 to 3.
-Groundwater depth and quality data for MW 4 to 7 are presented in Appendix E and summarized following.
+Referring to Figure 2-2, Monitoring wells (MW) 1 to 3 are located south of the Town's effluent storage site in an area used for infiltration in the mid-1990s.
+With infiltration of effluent near these wells being discontinued in the mid-1990s, the Town does not sample or measure groundwater elevations in MW 1 to 3.
+Groundwater depth and quality data for MW 4 to 7 are presented in Appendix E and summarized in Table 2-3.